MrRobz/my-little-tech-life-blog/_posts/2020-05-30-hooking-up-empress-blog-with-netlify-cms.md

 1. Go to **Settings > Identity**, and select **Enable Identity service**.
 2. Under **Registration preferences**, select **Open** or **Invite only**.
 In most cases, you want only invited users to access your CMS, but if you're just experimenting, you can leave it open for convenience.
 3. If you'd like to allow one-click login with services like Google and GitHub, check the boxes next to the services you'd like to use, under **External providers**.
 4. Scroll down to **Services > Git Gateway**, and click **Enable Git Gateway**.
 This authenticates with your Git host and generates an API access token.
-In this case, we're leaving the Roles field blank, which means any logged in user may access the CMS.
+In this case, we're leaving the Roles field blank, which means any logged-in user may access the CMS.
 For information on changing this, check the [Netlify Identity documentation](https://docs.netlify.com/visitor-access/identity/).

 ## Accessing the CMS